brianstokesUT/Hybrid-Jay/Bioinformatics/Create_candidate_AU.md

 ```

-Next yank approximately homologous regions of the hybrid reads to act as the query file for blast
+Next homologous regions of the hybrid reads along with 100bp flanking on each end.
 ```
 ###########Call aligned sequences from hybrid which were mapped to specific genes (IMPORTANT NOT TO CALL CONSENSUS)

 conda deactivate
 conda activate aligment
 #check depth at the RAG1 gene
-#samtools depth -a -r JANXIP010000005.1:37834112-37836993 prep_hybrid/sort.hyb.bam | more
+#samtools depth -a -r JANXIP010000005.1:37834012-37837003 prep_hybrid/sort.hyb.bam | more
 #depth is really solid here

 #subset highquality mapped reads from this region (min MAPQ score of 10)